mining-design-decisions/maestro-ArchUI/flask/README.md

 ## First time running

 First, ensure that you have a suitable Python version installed: as noted below in this document, the only version that will be able to run this project correctly is 3.10.

+You can check your current Python version with `python -V`.

 ```
+cd flask
 pip install -r requirements.txt
 ```
 Run the above in the `flask` subdirectory to make sure you have installed all required dependencies of the project.
 If the requirements.txt is not complete, please notify the developer.